Frequently Asked Questions

 You want to set up MIDI tracks for all of your software synths, accepting input on the proper channels (such as an "IAC" or virtual bus) and have them listen on specific channel numbers and not "Omni" channels.
 To receive incoming MIDI, be sure to arm your tracks.
 You do not need to make MIDI tracks in your DAW for hardware synths if you don't want to, audio only tracks are fine.

 Does Warp Have Arpeggiators?

 Yes, you can easily build a simple arpeggiator with a Transform, but they can do a lot more than that.
 Having more sophisticated arps was a major reason for creating Warp.

 Does Warp Output MIDI Files?

 Right now, Warp outputs realtime (live) MIDI events as it plays, and to create a MIDI file you would need to record the MIDI in an external program.
-A MIDI Export feature may be added in the future.

 Help, I Can't Hear Anything?

 Oh no! be sure all your MIDI channel and device choices are correct, and that none of the Tracks or Devices are muted in Warp.
 Are there instruments assigned to the track?
 Also be sure any tracks in your DAW that need to be armed are armed, and that you have the "monitor" switches in your DAW set correctly.
 If you don't know what is correct, we never do either, just try toggling them!
 What is "Cue"?
 We have no idea!
 We just make the bleeps.
 Is your audio interface muted?
 Anyway, you'll get it figured out!